The Vietnamization from the Perspective of a Vietnamese Infantryman

-During its short life (from 1955 to 1975), the Armed Forces of the Republic of Vietnam (RVN Army) consistently grew in strength and combat capability.
-The U.S. should instead help to consolidate South Vietnam government, leave the major combat role to South Vietnam army and provide them with proper weapons and equipment.
-Vietnamese soldiers had no other choice but fought in order to survive.
+During its short life (from 1955 to 1975), the Armed Forces of the Republic of Vietnam consistently grew in strength and combat capability.
+The U.S. should instead help to consolidate the South Vietnam government, leave the major combat role to the South Vietnam army and provide them with proper weapons and equipment.
+Vietnamese soldiers had no other choice but to fight in order to survive.
 They knew how to win the battle within their capacity.
-Their persistence, endurance and courage were proven through decades of fighting.
+Their persistence, endurance, and courage were proven through decades of fighting.
 Young officers of the new generation were skillful and dedicated.
-They proved themselves at the battles of Quang Tri old citadel, An Loc, Tong Le Chan, etc. More than two hundred thousand South Vietnamese soldiers were killed in action; thousands of men were awarded various combat medals from the US government.
+They proved themselves at the battles of Quang Tri old citadel, An Loc, Tong Le Chan, etc. More than two hundred thousand South Vietnamese soldiers were killed in action; thousands of men were awarded various combat medals by the US government.
 Their courage and sacrifice must not be unaware.

-There are a thousand and one “what ifs” when we look back in the history of Vietnam War.
+There are a thousand and one “what ifs” when we look back on the history of the Vietnam War.

 The Vietnamization or Peace with Honor, in fact, was only a disguise to save face and a denial of the failure of the mighty U.S. The U.S. gave up the fight and left its ally alone to deal with an enemy supported by two communist superpowers.
 In 1975, it took Ha Noi less than two months to capture Saigon from its final offensive in March.

 To conclude this presentation, I’d like to quote the old saying of Niccolò Machiavelli “Wars begin where you will, but they do not end where you please.”